-Risk Risks and Description Changes to regulatory environment Our business has a significant UK presence, and our UK businesses are regulated by the Financial Conduct Authority (FCA).
-The FCA rules have a conduct and customer focus but also impose minimum capital and liquidity requirements on the Group.
-In 2022, further changes to the UK regulation of general insurance have taken effect, notably in relation to: pricing and value; operational resilience and a duty to achieve good outcomes for consumers.
-We have a strong track record of managing regulatory change and only regulatory interventions on pricing are anticipated to have a notable financial implication for the general insurance market, with this limited to certain lines of consumer business.
-As all consumer market participants will be impacted, including the Group's competitors, this is anticipated to give rise to both risks and opportunities for the Group.
-Moreover, outside of our Retail (consumer) segment, the implications are not significant.
-Litigation We are subject to various actual and potential claims, lawsuits and other proceedings relating principally to alleged errors, omissions or unfair provisions in connection with the placement of insurance or the provision of financial services advice in the ordinary course of business.
-We maintain professional indemnity insurance for errors and omissions claims.
-The terms of this insurance vary by policy year and our ability to obtain professional indemnity insurance in the future may be adversely impacted by general developments in the market for such insurance, or by our own claims experience.
-If our insurance coverage proves inadequate or unavailable, there is an increase in liabilities for which we self-insure (see Provisions note 29 that shows the total provision held for litigation matters).
-Technology - keeping pace with change If we are unable to apply technology effectively in driving value for our clients or in gaining internal efficiencies and effective internal controls, our client relationships, growth strategy, compliance programmes and operating results could be adversely affected.
-Interruption or loss of our information processing capabilities through loss of stored data, the failure of computer equipment or software systems, a telecommunications failure or other disruption, could have a material adverse effect.
+Risk Description Changes to regulatory environment Our business has a significant UK presence, and our UK businesses are regulate by the Financial Conduct Authority (FCA).
+The FCA rules have a conduct are customer focus but also impose minimum capital and liquidity requirements of the Group.
+In 2022, further changes to the UK regulation of general insurance has taken effect, notably in relation to: pricing and value; operational resilience and duty to achieve good outcomes for consumers.
+We have a strong track record managing regulatory change and only regulatory interventions on pricing a anticipated to have a notable financial implication for the general insurance market, with this limited to certain lines of consumer business.
+As all consumers, this anticipated to give rise to both risks and opportunities for the Group.
+Moreove outside of our Retail (consumer) segment, the implications are not significant.
+Litigation We are subject to various actual and potential claims, lawsuits and other proceedings relating principally to alleged errors, omissions or unfair provisions is connection with the placement of insurance or the provision of financial service advice in the ordinary course of business.
+We maintain professional indemnity insurance for errors and omissions claim.
+The terms of this insurance vary by policy year and our ability to obtain professions indemnity insurance in the future may be adversely impacted by general developments in the market for such insurance, or by our own claims experience if our insurance coverage proves inadequate or unavailable, there is an increase illabilities for which we self-insure (see Provisions note 29 that shows the total provision held for litigation matters).
+Technology - keeping pace with change If we are unable to apply technology effectively in driving value for our clients or i gaining internal efficiencies and effective internal controls, our client relationship growth strategy, compliance programmes and operating results could be adversely affected.
+Interruption or loss of our information processing capabilities through loss of stored data, the failure of computer equipment or software systems, telecommunications failure or other disruption, could have a material advers effect.
 All parts of the Group maintain effective business continuity plans and capabilities.
 Retention and wellbeing of staff The loss of several senior management or a significant number of our client-facing employees could have a material adverse effect on our business.
 The inability to attract and retain qualified personnel could also have a material adverse effect.
-The Group and its platforms maintain appropriate performance management, remuneration, succession planning and other HR policies that are proportionate for their respective businesses.
-Our businesses have also had to respond to the changing nature of ways of working with the emergence of hybrid or remote working becoming more mainstream which has required us to focus on risk management around data, cyber, capability and wellbeing of employees.
-Business Continuity Plans are in place across the Group and its Platforms, which include policies to manage employee absences, to ensure access to the wider network of offices, to maintain the efficiency and stability of the Group's infrastructure, and to facilitate home working for a significant portion of our employee base.
+The Group and its platforms maintain appropriate performance management remuneration, succession planning and other HR policies that are proportionat for their respective businesses.
+Our businesses have also had to respond to the changing nature of ways of working with the emergence of hybrid or remote working becoming more mainstream which has required us to focus on risk management around data cyber, capability and wellbeing of employees.
+Business Continuity Plans are in place across the Group and its Platforms, which include policies to manage employee absences, to ensure access to the wide network of offices, to maintain the efficiency and stability of the Group' infrastructure, and to facilitate home working for a significant portion of our employee base.
+Leadership teams and working groups led by senior managers are employee base.
 Leadership teams and working groups led by senior managers are in place to support wellbeing of colleagues and operational resilience.